+Note:

-Note: Ensure that you integrate a Databricks cluster with only one Informatica domain.
+- Ensure that you integrate a Databricks cluster with only one Informatica domain. - Ensure that a Databricks workspace has access to the database VM where you create the reference table.

 Importing a Databricks Cluster Configuration from the Cluster

 When you import the cluster configuration directly from the cluster, you provide information to connect to the cluster.